witold-gawlowski/witold-gawlowski.github.io/index.md

 I am Witold Gawlowski, welcome to my personal webpage.
 It includes my portfolio, links to my CV as well as some less formal information.

-I am currently looking for a Job in Game Development.
-I would prefer working closely with Technical Artists or as an engine, physics or tools programmer.
+[//]: <> (I am currently looking for a Job in Game Development.
+I would prefer working closely with Technical Artists or as an engine, physics or tools programmer.)